TSYS-Merchant/syslog4net/README.md

 * What output you saw
 * How the problem can be reproduced.
 A small Visual Studio project zipped up or code snippet that demonstrates or reproduces the issue is always appreciated.

-You can also always find help on our Google Group.
-Please send a message to [TODO] https://groups.google.com/forum/#!overview
+You can also always find help on the [syslog4net Google Group](https://groups.google.com/forum/#!forum/syslog4net).